Darnel-K/ApacheCodeFileHandlers/README.md

 **Python 3 MUST be installed on the server you wish to use this on!**

-> 1. Install all the python packages listed above with the command below.
+> 1. Install all the python packages listed above.
 >
 >         pip install asciimatics Markdown markdown-checklist MarkdownSubscript MarkdownSuperscript Pygments python-magic
 >